Ever wondered what you can do with your creative writing degree? Wonder no more.

 When former Saatchi & Saatchi boss and ICG executive director Mike Hutcheson decided to do a master’s thesis on New Zealand creativity, he didn’t want to produce an unreadable 60,000-word treatise.
 Instead he used interviews with four senior New Zealand business leaders – former Saatchi colleague Kevin Roberts, Les Mills International chief executive Phillip Mills, Hobbiton director and ex-Tourism NZ head George Hickton, and Innovation Council chief executive Louise Webster – to put together a 30-minute video examining the paradox that New Zealanders come up with great ideas and largely fail to commercialise them.
 But the attitude that creates the problem may also be part of its solution, he says.

-Newly appointed chair of the Marketing Association Lance Walker recently spoke at Marketing Association Network of Executive Marketers events in both Auckland and Wellington, and shared his views on the evolving role of marketers in the modern industry.
-In a thought piece based largely on his speech, he talks about why the current trend of marketers placing emphasis on numbers isn't necessarily conducive to effective marketing, why marketers should be exploring rather than exploiting, and how they can become a more prominent—and respected—presence around the executive table.
+Newly appointed chair of the Marketing Association Lance Walker recently spoke at the Marketing Association Network of Executive Marketers events in both Auckland and Wellington, and shared his views on the evolving role of marketers in the modern industry.
+In a thought piece shared with StopPress he talks about why the current trend of marketers placing emphasis on numbers isn’t necessarily conducive to creative and effective marketing.

 Damon Stapleton reckons just 15 percent of the 100 or so Super Bowl ads could be classified as any good.
 And, given the pressure on agencies and clients to produce great work, that’s not such a good hit rate.
 But he believes the idea that being weird is a far greater sin than being average is one of the major reasons.